shaharoded/Mediator/README.md

 ## Option 2: Jupyter Notebook (Package)

-**Best for:** Research workflows, interactive analysis, visualization, Python API usage
+**Best for:** Research workflows, interactive analysis, visualization, Python API usage.
+This method is designed to be deployed on an older version of python as found in my research env.
+The idea is to use this as a code repository with a main.ipynb file that can import and use the pythonic functions offered here.

+**Note:** Python 3.7 support uses older dependency versions (pandas 1.3.5, numpy 1.21.6) which are no longer maintained.
+For production use, Python 3.9+ is strongly recommended.

 ### Requirements
-- Python 3.9+
+- Python 3.7+ (requirements are adapted to older version for my research env)
 - Jupyter Notebook

 ---